zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

 Before you start this, you must have a basic understanding of how the web works and
 a basic understanding of Python, the language we are going to use.
 Ok, before we get here, you MUST know about WSGI.
-The Python Web Server Gateway Interface, or WSGI for short, is basically something to mix and match
+The Python Web Server Gateway Interface, or WSGI for short, is basically something to comunnicate with
 web frameworks and web servers.
 You can find more about WSGI [here](https://peps.python.org/pep-0333/).
 So, WSGI is all well and good, but how do you actually do it?